silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_users/sync-users-roles-and-entitlements-from-your-external-app-to-cerby.md

 ---
-description: This article describes how to sync the users, roles, and entitlements from your external app to Cerby.
+description: "This article describes how to sync the users, roles, and entitlements from your external app to Cerby."
 intercom_id: 11648869
 ---